TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 You can connect to any instance of a cluster with SSH using the login command.
 It logs you into the first lead instance.
 You can then use SSH to connect to any other member of the cluster without a password. </br>
-The SnappyData product directory is located at **/opt/snappydata/** on all the members.
+The TIBCO ComputeDB product directory is located at **/opt/snappydata/** on all the members.
 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem login cluster-name
 ```